Interpreters

 The Interpreters Program serves students in 7th grade and up who are ready for deeper academic challenge, thoughtful discussion, and flexible learning options that fit into busy and growing lives.
 Interpreters are offered on two distinct days—an Academic Day and an Enrichment Day—and families may choose to enroll in one day or both, depending on their needs and goals.

-The Academic Day includes courses in Science, Early American History, Financial Literacy, and Lost Tools of Writing, designed to support rigorous learning and meaningful skill development.
+The Academic Day includes courses in Science, Early American History, Economics, and Lost Tools of Writing, designed to support rigorous learning and meaningful skill development.
 The Enrichment Day offers Psychology, Debate, Fitness, and Art, encouraging critical thinking, creativity, and personal growth.

 This flexible structure allows families to intentionally pair Kaleo classes with their home education.
 Ask us how specific courses can be combined with your homeschool curriculum to provide academic credit for your student.
 To ensure meaningful engagement and individualized support, all Interpreters classes are capped at 12 students, within a supportive, Christ-centered community that values both excellence and balance.